michalkmet/xp-transpose-two-strings/NOTES.md

 ## Plans

 POMODORO 1:
-- 🚧 TODO Initial setup & refactor
+- ✅ Initial setup & refactor
-- ⚠ TODO Create User stories
+- ✅ Create User stories
+- ✅ UAT1.1: When user pass no input, it should return an exception